-At Waseda University in Japan, the robot Twendy-One [13] (147cm, 111kg) is being developed.
+At Waseda University in Japan, the robot Twendy-One [13] is being developed.
+Twendy-One is 147cm high and has a weight of 111kg.
 It moves on an omnidirectional wheeled base and has two anthropomorphic arms with four-fingered hands.
 The head contains cameras, but is not expressive.
-Videos captured in the lab are available, where the robot manipulates various objects, presumably teleoperated.
+Several videos captured in the lab are available, where the robot manipulates various objects, presumably teleoperated.